 Rebecca “Beck” Bamberger knows a thing or two when it comes to journalism, reporting on stories, and the PR space.
+She is an expert in public relations strategy.
+How did she get here?
 She spent a few short years of her career in broadcast news, she understands the trends in the industries and has watched how numerous aspects of each have shifted with things like technology and the idea of "fake news."

 Beck knows the importance of free press, the intersection between PR and marketing, and the essential relationship between publicists and journalists.
 Continue reading to understand her perspective on where she thinks PR is heading within the next 10 years.